 Appleland orchards were first planted back in 1946.
-We have grown our apple production since its early beginnings back in 1946, seventy plus years ago and expanded to other produce and products.
-The heart of our operation still lies in producing apples and Appleland remains a family-owned business.
-Click on the Appleland History link for our interesting history and “vision”.
+We have grown our apple production since its early beginnings seventy plus years ago and expanded to other produce and products.
+The heart of our operation still lies in producing apples.
+Appleland remains a family-owned business.
+Click on the Appleland History link for more information.

-We pride ourself in offering you a wide variety of multi-purpose apples throughout the season.
-Appleland offers both ready picked and Pick-Your-Own apples in-season.
+We pride ourselves in offering you a wide variety of multi-purpose apples throughout the season.
+Appleland offers both Pre-Picked and U-Pick apples in-season.
 See U-Pick Apples section for more information.

-We realize that everyone has different tastes with different needs for using our apples.
-Therefore, Appleland offers many different types of apples for your choosing, including Honeycrisp.
+We realize people have different tastes with different needs for using our apples.
+Appleland offers many different types of apples for your choosing, including Honeycrisp.
 See the chart below for apple varieties we produce in our orchard with a description of their flavor and texture, when each apple variety ripens and is ready to pick, along with their uses and even some special hints.

 We offer some storing and keeping hints for your apples.
 Click storing your apples for more information.

-No Pets Policy – Please be aware no pets are allowed in our orchards.
-We follow food safety measures put out by the USDA.
+No Pets Policy – No pets are allowed in our orchards or inside the market.
+Appleland follows food safety measures put out by the USDA.
 Many of us are pet owners and love our animals.
 But for food safety reasons, please leave your dogs at home or they will need to stay in the car while at the orchard.
 We do allow service animals.
 Thank you.

-Bring the whole family for an old fashioned family-friendly experience.
-Appleland Farm Market is located just 20 minutes north of Milwaukee, so you don’t have to drive far to find us.
+Come out to Appleland for an old fashioned, family-friendly experience.
+Appleland Farm Market is just 20 minutes north of Milwaukee, so you don’t need to drive far to find us.
 We are situated along rolling hills and the open countryside.
 Look for the iconic red apple on the side of the silo.
 Appleland Farm Market is located inside the red building with a green roof.
-We offer a full playground featuring an old fashioned tractor, a sand tire pyramid and horse swings for the kids to enjoy their time out in the country and several picnic tables, so consider bringing a picnic lunch and savor the experience while overlooking our orchards seated at one of the picnic tables.
+We offer a full playground featuring an old fashioned tractor, a sand tire pyramid and horse swings for the kids to enjoy their time out in the country.
+Bring a picnic lunch and savor the experience while overlooking our orchards seated at one of the picnic tables.